OasisDEX/oasis-tax/graphene/README.md

-Transaction dumps for Steem and Bitshares blockchains
+Transaction dumps for Steem, Bitshares, and other Graphene based blockchains.